Pressure-Tunable Generalized Wigner Crystal and Fractional Chern Insulator in twisted MoTe$_2$

 The band structures of P=0 GPa and 1.8 GPa are shown in Figs. \ref{Band-qua}(a) and (b) with twist angle 1.8\degree.
 Compared to P = 0 GPa, at P = 1.8 GPa, the gap between the first and second valence bands increases, while the first band becomes less flat.
 To better characterize bands' flatness, we define the corresponding figure of merit as follows

 where $W_n$ is the bandwidth of the $n$-th band and $\Delta_{n,n+1}$ represents the global gap between the $n$-th and ($n+1$)-th bands.
 We use $\zeta_n$ to quantify the flatness of the bands, with bigger values indicating bands closer to the ideal flat-band limit.
 As shown in Fig. \ref{Band-qua}(c), the figure of merit of the first band takes a big value between 1\degree and 2\degree, where this band carries a nonzero Chern number and likely hosts the FCI state.
+The ratio of the global gap to the bandwidth reaches its maximum at around 1.8\degree.
 A key condition for realizing the FCI is that the band geometry closely resembles that of the lowest Landau level (LLL).
 We next analyze how pressure affects the band properties from the perspective of quantum geometry.

 \textit{Band geometry.}---The geometric information is encapsulated in the quantum geometric tensor (QGT)~\cite{wangExactLandauLevel2021,ledwithVortexabilityUnifyingCriterion2023,royBandGeometryFractional2014}, which is defined as $\mathcal{Q_{\mu\nu}}(\boldsymbol{k})=\sum_{n\in occ}\langle\partial_{\mu}u_{n}(\boldsymbol{k})|1-P(\boldsymbol{k})|\partial_{\nu}u_{n}(\boldsymbol{k})\rangle $, where $n$ is the index of occupied bands, and $P(\boldsymbol{k})\equiv\sum_{n\in occ}|u_{n}(\boldsymbol{k})\rangle\langle u_{n}(\boldsymbol{k})|$ is the projection operator.
 The QGT can be further decomposed into the real and imaginary parts $\mathcal{Q_{\mu\nu}}(\boldsymbol{k})=g_{\mu\nu}(\boldsymbol{k})-\frac{i}{2}\Omega_{\mu\nu}(\boldsymbol{k})$, where $g_{\mu\nu}(\boldsymbol{k})$ is quantum metric and $\Omega_{\mu\nu}(\boldsymbol{k})$ is Berry curvature.
 For the $n$-th Landau level (LL), $\Omega_{xy}(\boldsymbol{k})=l_{B}^{2}$, $g_{xx}(\boldsymbol{k})=g_{yy}(\boldsymbol{k})=(n+1/2)l_{B}^{2}$, $g_{xy}(\boldsymbol{k})=g_{yx}(\boldsymbol{k})=0$~\cite{ozawaRelationsTopologyQuantum2021,ledwithStrongCouplingTheory2021,peottaSuperfluidityTopologicallyNontrivial2015}, where $l_{B}=\sqrt{\hbar c/eB}$ refers to the magnetic length.
 As one can see, both $\Omega$ and $g$ are constants in the $n$-th LL.
 For LLL and any two-level system, $\Omega_{xy}$ and $g$ satisfy the relation $\mathrm{tr}(g)=|\Omega_{xy}|$, which is called the trace condition~\cite{ledwithFractionalChernInsulator2020,ledwithStrongCouplingTheory2021}.
 Therefore, to effectively simulate the LLL, the $\Omega_{xy}$ and tr$(g)$ of the topmost \textit{t}MoTe$_2$ valence band are as uniform as possible.
 Their fluctuations over the moir\'e Brillouin zone (mBZ) can be quantified by the standard deviations, $ \sigma(\Omega_{xy})\equiv\sqrt{\langle\Omega_{xy}^{2}\rangle-\langle\Omega_{xy}\rangle^{2}}, \sigma(\mathrm{tr}(g))\equiv\sqrt{\langle\mathrm{tr}(g)^{2}\rangle-\langle\mathrm{tr}(g)\rangle^{2}}, $ where $\langle\mathcal{O}\rangle$ is the average value of the operator $\mathcal{O}$ over the mBZ.
 Furthermore, we can also measure the deviation of the band geometry from the trace condition, denoted as $T=(1/2\pi)\int_{mBZ}d^{2}\boldsymbol{k}\ (tr(g(\boldsymbol{k}))-|\Omega_{xy}(\boldsymbol{k})|)$~\cite{ledwithFractionalChernInsulator2020}.